 Gallery 37 was voted “Best Gallery Downstate” by Delaware Today Magazine, drawing patrons from Washington DC and other surrounding cities to this sleepy town.
 Reed handpicks the painters, furniture craftsmen, sculptors, ceramists, fiber artists and jewelry makers herself.
 “This is not tourist trade stuff,” she states.

 SEE/SHOW: Riverfront Theater, Milford.
 This Southern Delaware town has its own spunky little theater open all year long.
 Run by the Second Street Players, it features everything from A Christmas Story to Fiddler on the Roof.

-EAT/DRINK: Locals also frequent The Georgia House – in a restored hardware store downtown – for its signature “Pretzel Salad,” and other reasonably priced fare.
-And locals and visitors alike make a beeline to Mispillion River Brewery for the newest IPA, Ale or Porter on tap in the tasting room.
+EAT/DRINK/MILFORD: Locals love the beautifully river-set River Lights Cafe for Tex-Mex (Del-Mex?) breakfast.
+Locals and visitors alike make a beeline to Mispillion River Brewery for the newest IPA, Ale or Porter on tap in the tasting room.
 The Brewery is one of five stops on Kent County’s “Good Libations” Tour – which also includes a winery and distillery.

 The mansion, sitting on a rise on the edge of downtown, is a grand Georgian, Neo-Classic Colonial, with high ceilings, big windows, expansive gardens and welcoming patios and statuary.